Not a fair legal system

 ISDS gives special rights to foreign investors (that are not available to local investors) to bypass national courts and sue governments for millions of dollars if they can claim that a change in law or policy will harm their investment.

 The tribunals consist of investment lawyers who can continue to be practicing lawyers, with obvious conflicts of interest.
 Australia’s High Court Chief Justice and other legal experts have said that ISDS is not a fair legal system because it has no independent judges, no precedents and no appeals.
-There are over 950 known cases, many against health, environment and other public interest laws.
+There are 983 known cases, many against health, environment and other public interest laws.

 Increasing numbers of ISDS cases against public interest legislation